Emergency Room Manager

 I went to the ER with a tonsil infection, was looked at by a doctor and given a morphine drip, and sent home later that day without even being admitted.
 A month later, I got a bill for $14,000 (i am not exaggerating in the slightest: $9,000 hospital bill, $5,000 Doctor's bill).
 When I filed a complaint, they told me it was so high because I'd been given the most severe non-trauma classification possible (level 5 or something), which apparently I was not even allowed to contest.
 Who comes up with those absurd valuations?

-Asked by tonsils over 12 years ago
+Asked by tonsils almost 13 years ago

 You got a morphine drip for a tonsil infection?
 Sweet!!!
 Seriously—the premise of all emergency visits from the perspective of the physician is that we look for the things that are going to kill you first, and then work down from there.
 A severe tonsillitis can cause obstruction in a person’s breathing, or cause an abscess in the tonsil that is a surgical emergency.
 A level 5 charge sounds totally appropriate (without reviewing your medical record, of course).
 How the ER charges for the care is determined by the federal government.
 There are 5 levels, 1 being the least (like stitches being removed), up to a level 5, which are sick people, some who don’t have to be admitted, but come in with a potentially life threatening problem, which yours could have been.
 How much the hospital charges for each level is up to the hospital.
 In our area, the ER level charges are pretty much the same no matter what hospital you go to.
 As I mentioned in a couple of previous posts, emergency care is very expensive—one due to it being mandated by the government without funding assistance; everyone pays more to balance out for the people who can’t pay.
 Just like auto insurance is high for everyone because of those folks who drive without insurance and then get into an accident….
 If you have insurance, the insurance company usually contracts to pay a certain percentage of what the actual bill is.
 It is unlikely that the your insurance paid the hospital $9000.
 Probably more like $3500.
 If you don’t have insurance, most hospitals will negotiate a lower price similar to what the insurance company is paid, and work with a payment plan.
 I’m glad you are ok, because I have seen patients die with what you had.